AkBKukU/udev-device-setup-demo/README.md

 *Note: You must have the space in front of the lines with the scancodes*

-### 7. Add keys to output to udev file
+### 7. Add keys to output in udev file
 From here you can add the names of the keys you want your device to press instead.
 You can go [here](https://github.com/xkbcommon/libxkbcommon/blob/master/test/evdev-scancodes.h) for a full list of all keys and buttons you can map your device to use.

-For keys you can omit the "KEY\_" from the name of value when you use it in the udev file.
+For keys you can omit the "KEY\_" from the name of the value when you use it in the udev file.
 If you use any "BTN\_" values you need the first part.
 The names of the keys or btns you add also need to be lowercase.
 For the keys you want to set add "=" followed by the key to the end of each scancode line to set it to be equal to that key.

-Here is how my file looks like when setup to use the pedals for movement in a
+Here is how my file looks when setup to use the pedals for movement in a game:
-game:

 `/etc/udev/hwdb.d/70-keyboard.hwdb`
 ```